iAiBel/iAiBel/README.md

 # 👋 Hi, I'm Isabel!

-🎓 I'm a Biomedical Scientist with a postgraduate degree in Immunology & Microbiology, currently transitioning into **Data Science and Artificial Intelligence**.
+🎓Biomedical Scientist leveraging expertise in statistics and data analysis to build solutions in Data Science and Artificial Intelligence.
+Experienced in Python, R, SQL, and cloud-based data processing.
 💡 Passionate about turning data into insights and solutions, especially by connecting technology with healthcare.

 ---